alfonso-ferrone/ERUO/README.md

 ## Getting Started

+### Tutorials

+A tutorial on how to use the library has been provided in the "user_manual.pdf".
+Alternatively, a video-tutorial is available at https://youtu.be/rUTj2xojSqo

 ### Dependencies

 The library has been written in Python 3.7, and tested on Windows 10 and on Ubuntu 20.04.